anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In BRSKI-PRM this is a functionality of the domain registrar, as in BRSKI {{RFC8995}}.

 RER:
-: Registrar Enrollment-Request is the CSR of a PER sent to the CA by the domain registrar (RA).
+: Registrar-Enrollment-Request is the CSR of a PER sent to the CA by the domain registrar (in its role as PKI RA).

 RVR:
-: Registrar Voucher-Request is a request for a voucher signed by the domain registrar to the MASA.
+: Registrar-Voucher-Request is a request for a voucher signed by the domain registrar to the MASA.
 It may contain the PVR received from the pledge.

 This document includes many examples that would contain many long sequences of base64 encoded objects with no content directly comprehensible to a human reader.